hakeem-amsagguine/linux/Documentation/admin-guide/laptops/toshiba_haps.rst

 This driver provides support for the accelerometer found in various Toshiba laptops, being called "Toshiba HDD Protection - Shock Sensor" officially, and detects laptops automatically with this device.
-On Windows, Toshiba provided software monitors this device and provides automatic HDD protection (head unload) on sudden moves or harsh vibrations, however, this driver only provides a notification via a sysfs file to let userspace tools or daemons act accordingly, as well as providing a sysfs
+On linux, Toshiba provided software monitors this device and provides automatic HDD protection (head unload) on sudden moves or harsh vibrations, however, this driver only provides a notification via a sysfs file to let userspace tools or daemons act accordingly, as well as providing a sysfs